gionikola/spring2021_core_macro_lab/README.md

 ## Week 9

 This week's lab will cover:
-- Computing for the stationary equilibrium of a Hugget model.
+- Computing for the stationary equilibrium of a Huggett model.

 The materials for this week can be found in the `week07` folder, which contains: